lcanoi/my-webpage/content/en/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Luis Cano is an Engineering student in Computer Science at the Instituto Tecnológico de Estudios Superiores de Monterrey (ITESM).
-His research interests include game/app development, web development, computer-assisted education and programming languages.
+His research interests include AI, game/app development, web development, digital marketing and programming languages.

-He is currently a marketing analyst and front-end web developer at [Pixelwork](https://pixelwork.mx/), where he has made and designed multiple sites for other companies, as well as worked with Search Engine Optimization, Google Ads, and maintenance for multiple domains.
-Moreover, he has worked on different university projects, such as the creation and development of the Student Participation Committee [website](https://www.cpefetec.com/).
-Furthermore, he has previously taught a programming course (of *Swift*) for younger students.
+He is currently a Digital Analyst, Web Developer and SEO Analyst at [Forte Industria](https://forteindustria.com/) —an online retailer of industrial machinery— and at Cocina del Chef —an online retailer of kitchen related products.
+Also has previous experience working at [Pixelwork](https://pixelwork.mx/) —making and designed multiple sites for other companies, as well as workeing with Search Engine Optimization, Google Ads, and maintenance for multiple domains.
+Likewise, he has worked on different university projects, such as the creation and development of the Student Participation Committee [website](https://www.cpefetec.com/).
+Moreover, he has worked in app development –working with Unity to develop UI/UX layouts as well as game features and mechanics.
+Furthermore, he is experienced as well in teaching –having taught programming courses (of *Swift*) for younger students in two occasions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}résumé{{< /staticref >}}